 Our text-based topic-led curriculum teaches progressive skills and knowledge across the Primary National Curriculum.
 Teachers use a range of assessment information to personalise learning so that gaps are closed and progress is visible.
 We enrich the curriculum through planned opportunities for high quality outdoor and/or experiential learning, enrichment activities and Forest School.

 The curriculum at Beacon Primary:

 • Has high expectations of children’s academic and behavioural outcomes.

-• Is progressive
+• Is progressive in skills and knowledge

 • Is continually assessed with personalised targets, to close gaps whilst moving children’s learning forward.

-Subject specific vocabulary is taught, displayed and used in context across the curriculum to elicit and demonstrate understanding and strengthen our children’s cultural capital offer.
+We place emphasis on language and communication.
+We believe that if a child can say a sentence, they can write a sentence.
+Subject specific vocabulary is taught, displayed, modelled and used in context across the curriculum to elicit and demonstrate understanding and strengthen our children’s cultural capital offer.

 Lessons, whether indoors or outdoors, and class-based activities have a focus on fine and/or gross motor skills.
 Our curriculum is designed to increase our pupils’ local knowledge and cultural capital through use of quality texts, enrichment opportunities and through systematic and consistent use of subject specific vocabulary.

 We provide our pupils with opportunities to access missed learning and social and emotional experiences, while allowing them to progress socially and academically.

 Pupils are assessed in Reading, Writing and Maths at either the start of each half term or on entry to our provision, using a range of assessment criteria.
 From this, teachers decide on a personalised ‘end point’ of learning to be reached by either the end of the term, or the end of the referral placement.
 We include an SEMH and behaviour target which are assessed in 1:1 Key Worker sessions three times a week.